Shopify/spoom/README.md

 $ spoom bump --from false --to true --sorbet /path/to/sorbet/bin
 ```

-Count the number of errors if all files were bumped to true:
+Count the number of type-checking errors if all files were bumped to true:

 ```
 $ spoom bump --count-errors --dry